egnyte/ax/README.md

 ## Development

 After the above `go get` call, you will have a git checkout of the repo under `$GOPATH/src/github.com/egnyte/ax`.
-If you want to work on Ax, just for the repo and update `.git/config` appropriately.
+If you want to work on Ax, just fork the repo and update `.git/config` appropriately.

 To run tests: